 Registration then opens to the public at Open House, typically held the first Saturday in February.

 If more applications are received then there are openings in a class, a waiting list is generated.

 Is SPNS affiliated with any religious organization?

-No, SPNS leases space from Church of the Epiphany.
-The school is not otherwise affiliated with the church.
+No, SPNS leases its space and is not otherwise affiliated with the church.

 How can one learn more about SPNS?

 Start by attending the Open House the first Saturday in February or by calling the school for a tour: (650) 593-3344.